-3. Number of complaints reported to TCEQ, 311 or other public entities has no way of verifying legitimacy.
+Staff considered including the absolute number of complaints reported to TCEQ, 311 or other relevant public entity but there were a number of concerns with doing so.
+For example, all complaints may not be equal in that some complaints may be more serious than others, and some complaints may not be legitimate but staff has no way of verifying legitimacy.
 Many complaints received by the TCEQ are often closed the agency as because the nuisance no longer exists or there has been a finding on no violation.
 Area landfills are also outside of the City's corporate limits so it is possible that some complainants might not think to call the City to report complaints.